microsoft/generative-ai-for-beginners/6-building-chat-applications/README.md

 ### Leveraging pre-built functionalities with SDKs and APIs

-When building a chat application, it's best to assess what is already out there.
-Using SDKs and APIs to build chat application is an advantageous strategy for building chat applications for a variety of reasons.
+When building a chat application, a great first step is to assess what is already out there.
+Using SDKs and APIs to build chat applications is an advantageous strategy for a variety of reasons.
 By integrating well-documented SDKs and APIs, you're strategically positioning your application for long-term success, addressing scalability and maintenance concerns.

 - **Expedites the development process and reduces overhead**: Relying on pre-built functionalities instead of the expensive process of building them yourself allows you to focus on other aspects of your application that you may find more important, such as business logic.
 - **Better performance**: When building functionality from scratch, you'll eventually ask yourself "How does it scale?
 Is this application capable of handling a sudden influx of users?"
 Well maintained SDK and APIs often have built in solutions for these concerns.